rubenportz/Ruben-Portz/_posts/2020-03-12-The-power-law-of-distribution.md

 <img alt="Marketing channel distribution histogram showcasing that 20% of the marketing effort produces 80% of the results by Ruben Portz" src="/images/Distribution-curve.png" width="100%">

-It's still important to be active on the other channels as any marketing channel will saturate over time.
+<b>Step 5:</b> It's still important to be active on the other channels as any marketing channel will saturate over time.
 This doesn't mean that it will shut down overnight, but rather that it becomes extremely inefficient to generate the same results as before.

 Therefore, it's advised to place a few eggs in channels that aren't working yet but could transform into your main channel down the line.
 With a few eggs, I mean less than 20% of your marketing resources.